Conservative leadership rules: How Tories will choose the next Prime Minister

 When is the next Tory leadership vote?

-The next rounds of voting are planned for Monday and Tuesday next week, with the final round scheduled for Wednesday.
+The next rounds of voting are planned for today and tomorrow, 18 and 19 July, with the final round scheduled for Wednesday.

 When are the leadership hustings?